vrchatapi/vrchatapi.github.io/Objects/User.md

 ## DeveloperType

-DeveloperType is a string, being of the following:
+Developer Type is a string, being of the following:

  - "none" User is not a developer
  - "trusted" Unknown